 Bioswales are vegetated drainage channels consisting of grasses, flowers, and shrubs that encourage stormwater runoff to infiltrate along its path to a drain or inlet.

-An example of a large-scale bioswale is along Veteran’s Memorial Parkway on the south side of Lafayette.
-The bioswale runs from Ninth Street to State Road 52 along the south side of the Parkway.
+A local example of a large-scale bioswale can be found along Veteran's Memorial Parkway/350 S in Lafayette.
+The bioswale runs from 9th Street to State Road 52 along the south side of the Parkway.
+A smaller scale example can be found at Vinton Elementary School in Lafayette, near the corner of Elmwood Street and Vinton Street.